 A massive 92% of the countryside and 97% of rivers are off limits to the public, leaving just 8% for us with the right to roam.
 Trespass is currently a civic matter, however, will soon become a crime.
 Ella Foote explores the issue with author and campaigner Nick Hayes.

-"There is more damage separating us from nature than any of the damage done by simply entering onto land that you don’t own,” says author and lifelong trespasser Nick Hayes.
+“There is more damage separating us from nature than any of the damage done by simply entering onto land that you don’t own,” says author and lifelong trespasser Nick Hayes.
 “Dipping your feet in the water should not be a crime.”
-Yet if the current government gets its way, it soon could be.
+Yet if the current government gets its way, it

 The majority of the English countryside is out of bounds for most of the population, 92% of the countryside and 97% of rivers are off limits to the public.
 In all but one tenth of the English landscape, to wander off the footpath, to swim in a river and to explore the countryside, can leave us branded a trespasser and banished from the land.
 In Nick’s new book, The Book of Trespass: Crossing the Lines that Divide Us, he takes us on a journey over the walls of England and into rivers, woodland, lakes and meadows that are blocked from public access.